MyCollab/mycollab/mycollab-app-community/src/main/txt/README.md

 * Milestone simple view display wrongly
 * Display date time field correctly with user custom timezone
 * Can not display username in phase detail view if the display name is empty
-* Log user is removed when user update task status
+* Log user is removed when user update bug status
 * Can not trace activity when user update several kinds of items

 Version 4.4.0